 Even after factoring in other potential determinants of officer compensation, such as a firm’s stock performance, stock volatility, or return on assets, the study found that the age and gender of CEOs matters.
 Corporate officers who are of the opposite gender to their CEO earn less compensation.
 This effect was largest when the CEO was male; female officers working for a male CEO earn on average $46,500 per year less than male officers do, whereas male officers working for women earn $21,960 less than female officers.

 In addition, the authors found that male CEOs offer larger payouts across the board–$15,210 more per year–than female CEOs.
 Older male CEOs are even more likely to underpay female officers.
 They reward female officers $360 less per year of age than they do their male counterparts.

 The older the male CEO, the more likely it is that the wage gap between male and female corporate officers grows.

 An added benefit of the study’s research design is its ability to track how CEO turnover affects compensation.
 Doing so reveals that officers’ compensation increases when the incoming CEO is of the same gender.
 This provides strong evidence against the women-as-less-productive explanation for the gender pay gap; it would be highly unrealistic for the productivity of workers to change so rapidly in response to a new CEO as to merit markedly different compensation levels.
 The more likely explanation is that CEOs discriminate on the basis of gender.
 Further, this effect is more pronounced with older male CEOs and female officers, regardless of productivity levels.

-- Organizations should conduct rigorous and systematic review of the salaries of corporate officers with the fact in mind that the gender of the person determining the salary levels by shape pay levels.
-The review should look particularly at situations in which the gender of the employee does not match that of the person receiving the salary, as this is where employees may risk being underpaid (conversely, people of the same gender may be overpaid).
+- Organizations should conduct rigorous and systematic reviews of corporate officer salaries – The review should focus in particular on situations where the gender of the person determining salaries does not match that of the person receiving the salary, as this is where employees are at risk of being underpaid (conversely, people of the same gender may be overpaid).